Brexit in popular culture: Brexit in the visual arts

+Jason deCaires Taylor installed an artwork called Pride of Brexit at the base of the White Cliffs of Dover in 2019.
+It consisted of three lions, a national symbol, "emaciated and exhausted" lying on the sand.
+Taylor said they were meant to be "a monument to one of the most unpatriotic events Britain has ever seen".
+They were later reinstalled on the Thames embankment across from the Palace of Westminster.

 Artist Clemens Wilhelm was commissioned by Scottish arts organisation Deveron Projects to mark the departure of the UK from the EU.
 His weeping willow Brexit Tree would be planted on the day the UK left the EU as a "symbol of loss and healing".
-It was planted on 31 January 2020 in a ceremony that included participation of Richard Demarco and A L Kennedy.
+It was planted on 31 January 2020 in a ceremony that included participation of Richard Demarco and A. L. Kennedy.
 A film work of the project will be released in January 2021.